-Dr. Ligotti offers a specialized outpatient treatment for patients addicted to pain medications such as Oxycontin, Vicodin and Percocet.
+Dr. Ligotti offers (Suboxone Treatment West Palm) a specialized outpatient treatment for patients addicted to pain medications such as Oxycontin, Vicodin and Percocet.
 His detoxification program is also effective for Heroin and Methadone addiction.

 Special training and DEA authorization is required for a physician to offer office-based opiate detoxification using Suboxone.
 Dr. Ligotti is among a very small number of physicians licensed to offer this treatment in a private office-based setting.
 Prior to the Drug addiction Treatment Act (DATA) of 2000 the only out-patient based treatment for opiate-addicted patients was Methadone, which is very addicting in and of itself, and must be obtained through specific government-sponsored treatment facilities.
-Suboxone are the only approved medications for office-based, rapid out-patient detoxification from opiate-addiction.
-The use of these medications in the out-patient setting allows individuals with narcotic dependence or addiction to continue their lives while making positive progress towards living a drug-free lifestyle.
+Suboxone one of a few approved medications for office-based, rapid out-patient detoxification from opiate-addiction.
+The use of this medication in the out-patient setting allows individuals with narcotic dependence or addiction to continue their lives while making positive progress towards living a drug-free lifestyle.

 Suboxone are sublingual tablets that are dissolved in the patient’s mouth beneath the tongue.
 The medication is pharmacologically similar to opiate drugs, but does not cause the same “high” as the commonly abused drugs.
 They do, however, block to a great degree the chemicals in our body responsible for feelings of addiction and withdrawal.
 Additionally, since Suboxone act on the same receptors as opiates, if a patient in treatment attempts to “get high” he or she is unable to do so.
 “Getting high” becomes a non-pleasurable, unrewarding experience.
 In this way a patient may discontinue their opiate use and avoid illegal, dangerous drug-seeking acts.
 The specific dosages are individually tailored by Dr. Ligotti to fit the patient’s unique circumstance and degree of opiate dependence.

 There is an initial fee (available upon request), and then subsequent office visit fees until the patient is totally detoxed from opiates.
-Most patients are able to be completely drug-free in a matter of days.
+Most of our Opiate Detox West Palm Beach patients are able to be completely drug-free in a matter of days.
 Some patients with a long history of addiction to large quantities of very potent opiates will require a longer treatment course.
 Stable, well-controlled patients requiring longer therapy may be given 30 days of medication and seen at one month intervals until they are able to be completely taken off of Suboxone.
 The treatment course is very individualized and is constructed for each patient by Dr. Ligotti.